oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/hungary.md

 civil legal system influenced by the German model

 ### 憲法
-- `history`: previous 1949 (heavily amended in 1989 following the collapse of communism); latest approved 18 April 2011, signed 25 April 2011, effective 1 January 2012
+- `歷史`: previous 1949 (heavily amended in 1989 following the collapse of communism); latest approved 18 April 2011, signed 25 April 2011, effective 1 January 2012
-- `amendments`: proposed by the president of the republic, by the government, by parliamentary committee, or by Parliament members; passage requires two-thirds majority vote of Parliament members and approval by the president; amended several times, last in 2018
+- `修正`: proposed by the president of the republic, by the government, by parliamentary committee, or by Parliament members; passage requires two-thirds majority vote of Parliament members and approval by the president; amended several times, last in 2018

 ### 國際法組織參與
 accepts compulsory ICJ jurisdiction with reservations; accepts ICC jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of Hungary
+- `血統公民身份`: at least one parent must be a citizen of Hungary
-- `dual citizenship recognized`: yes
+- `承認雙重國籍`: yes
-- `residency requirement for naturalization`: 8 years
+- `入籍的居留要求`: 8 years

 ### 選舉權
 18 years of age, 16 if married and marriage is registered in Hungary; universal

 ### 行政部門
-- `chief of state`: President Tamas SULYOK (since 5 March 2024)
+- `國家元首`: President Tamas SULYOK (since 5 March 2024)
-- `head of government`: Prime Minister Viktor ORBAN (since 29 May 2010)
+- `政府首腦`: Prime Minister Viktor ORBAN (since 29 May 2010)
-- `cabinet`: Cabinet of Ministers proposed by the prime minister and appointed by the president
+- `内閣`: Cabinet of Ministers proposed by the prime minister and appointed by the president
-- `elections/appointments`: president indirectly elected by the National Assembly with two-thirds majority vote in first round or simple majority vote in second round for a 5-year term (eligible for a second term); election last held on 26 February 2024 (next to be held in spring 2029); prime minister elected by the National Assembly on the recommendation of the president; election last held on 3 April 2022 (next to be held in April or May 2027)
+- `選舉/任命`: president indirectly elected by the National Assembly with two-thirds majority vote in first round or simple majority vote in second round for a 5-year term (eligible for a second term); election last held on 26 February 2024 (next to be held in spring 2029); prime minister elected by the National Assembly on the recommendation of the president; election last held on 3 April 2022 (next to be held in April or May 2027)
-- `election results`: *2024:* Tamas SULYOK elected president; National Assembly vote - 134 to 5  *2022: *Katalin NOVAK (Fidesz) elected president; National Assembly vote - 137 to 51
+- `選舉結果`: *2024:* Tamas SULYOK elected president; National Assembly vote - 134 to 5  *2022: *Katalin NOVAK (Fidesz) elected president; National Assembly vote - 137 to 51

 ### 立法部門
-- `description`: unicameral National Assembly or Orszaggyules (199 seats; 106 members directly elected in single-member constituencies by simple majority vote and 93 members directly elected in a single nationwide constituency by party-list proportional representation vote, using the D’Hondt method; members serve 4-year terms)
+- `描述`: unicameral National Assembly or Orszaggyules (199 seats; 106 members directly elected in single-member constituencies by simple majority vote and 93 members directly elected in a single nationwide constituency by party-list proportional representation vote, using the D’Hondt method; members serve 4-year terms)
-- `elections`: last held on 3 April 2022 (next to be held in April 2026)
+- `選舉`: last held on 3 April 2022 (next to be held in April 2026)
-- `election results`: percent of vote by party list - Fidesz-KDNP 54.1%, United for Hungary 34.5%, Mi Hazank 5.9%, other 5.5%; seats by party list - Fidesz-KDNP 135, United for Hungary 57, Mi Hazank 6, independent 1; composition - men 170, women 29, percentage women 14.6%
+- `選舉結果`: percent of vote by party list - Fidesz-KDNP 54.1%, United for Hungary 34.5%, Mi Hazank 5.9%, other 5.5%; seats by party list - Fidesz-KDNP 135, United for Hungary 57, Mi Hazank 6, independent 1; composition - men 170, women 29, percentage women 14.6%

 ### 司法部門
-- `highest court(s)`: Curia or Supreme Judicial Court (consists of the president, vice president, department heads, and has a maximum of 113 judges, and is organized into civil, criminal, and administrative-labor departments; Constitutional Court (consists of 15 judges, including the court president and vice president)
+- `最高法院`: Curia or Supreme Judicial Court (consists of the president, vice president, department heads, and has a maximum of 113 judges, and is organized into civil, criminal, and administrative-labor departments; Constitutional Court (consists of 15 judges, including the court president and vice president)
-- `judge selection and term of office`: Curia president elected by the National Assembly on the recommendation of the president of the republic; other Curia judges appointed by the president upon the recommendation of the National Judicial Council, a separate 15-member administrative body; judge tenure based on interim evaluations until normal retirement at age 62; Constitutional Court judges, including the president of the court, elected by the National Assembly; court vice president elected by the court itself; members serve 12-year terms with mandatory retirement at age 62
+- `法官遴選和任期`: Curia president elected by the National Assembly on the recommendation of the president of the republic; other Curia judges appointed by the president upon the recommendation of the National Judicial Council, a separate 15-member administrative body; judge tenure based on interim evaluations until normal retirement at age 62; Constitutional Court judges, including the president of the court, elected by the National Assembly; court vice president elected by the court itself; members serve 12-year terms with mandatory retirement at age 62
-- `subordinate courts`: 5 regional courts of appeal; 19 regional or county courts (including Budapest Metropolitan Court); 20 administrative-labor courts; 111 district or local courts
+- `下級法院`: 5 regional courts of appeal; 19 regional or county courts (including Budapest Metropolitan Court); 20 administrative-labor courts; 111 district or local courts

 ### 政黨
 Christian Democratic People's Party or KDNPDemocratic Coalition or DKDialogue for Hungary or PárbeszédFidesz-Hungarian Civic Alliance or FideszHungarian Socialist Party or MSZPJobbik - Conservatives or JobbikLMP-Hungary's Green Party or LMPMi Hazank (Our Homeland Movement) or MHMMomentum Movement or MomentumMovement for a Better Hungary or JobbikNational Self-Government of Germans in Hungary or MNOÖOn the People's Side or A Nép PártjánOur Homeland Movement or Mi HazánkTISZA – Respect and Freedom Party or TISZA